-Service dogs for children and adults with autism spectrum disorder
+Service dogs for children and adults with an autism spectrum disorder

 Help, companionship and social facilitator

 Autism is a neurological disability that affects the way the person thinks, processes sensory information and interacts with others.
 A service dog could help to cope with a difficult situation, dealing with transitions and facilitating social interactions.
 Getting out with a service dog can also reduce isolation, increase exercise and help with anxiety and depression that often occur in people with Autism Syndrom Disorder (ASD).